DỊCH HOÀN THIỆN ĐỀ THI IELTS READING VÀ GIẢI THÍCH ĐÁP ÁN:

 It is also important to engage with those critics.
 That doesn’t mean conceding to unfounded arguments which are based on prejudice rather than evidence, but there is an obligation to help the public understand the causes of climate change, as well as the options for avoiding and dealing with the consequences. ĐOẠN 12

-To begin the process of rebuilding trust in their profession, climate scientists need to follow these three seeps.
+To begin the process of rebuilding trust in their profession, climate scientists need to follow these three steps.
 But that is just the start.
 Gaines-Ross estimates that it typically takes four years for a company to rescue and restore a broken reputation. ĐOẠN 13

 Winning back public confidence is a marathon, not a sprint, but you can’t win at all if you don’t step up to the starting line. ĐOẠN 14